springwolf/springwolf.github.io/docs/faq.md

 When Springwolf finds multiple consumers/producers for the same channel/topic, these are merged together.
 This is expected, as there are use-cases where different payloads are sent via the same channel/topic.

-Springwolf uses on scanners to find all consumer and producers in your application.
+Springwolf uses scanners to find all consumer and producers in your application.
 Most likely two scanners found your consumer/producer each.
 See [configuration](configuration/configuration.mdx) to disable scanners.